 If you want to learn more about one man we met, you can watch a BBC documentary on him by clicking here.

-During our time at the psychiatric hospital, we were again partnered with our speech therapy students and staff to educate them on strategies and ideas for engaging their students with disabilities.
+During our time at the psychiatric hospital, we partnered with our speech therapy students and staff to educate them on strategies and ideas for engaging their students with disabilities.
 We provided bags and bags of materials for them (and trained them on how to use everything!) as the head teacher of the school was truly starting with nothing.

 My student, Pamela, took the lead this day with me closely observing and providing support and feedback.